-There’s really no limit to the types of behavioral questions you might be asked in an interview, and these questions are used for almost all types of positions and industries.
+There’s really no limit to the types of behavioral questions you might be asked in an interview.
+These questions are used for almost all types of positions and industries.
 Here are a few common questions you might hear so that you can plan some educated and thoughtful answers before your next interview.

 How Do You Handle A Challenge?

 This question is to see how well you work under pressure and if you have gained any tools or skills that can help you overcome a challenge.
 The correct answer is to show a time where you might have overcome a particularly tough time at work.
 Whether it was with a customer, a new software program, or a part of your job that you learned to love.

 Give An Example Of A Goal You Set For Yourself And How You Achieved It

 This doesn’t always have to be aimed specifically at your career.
 In particular if you’ve achieved something worth mentioning outside of work.